 They tell you: never reach for more than what you are capable of catching, never strive to become your dreams.

-They do not tell you my only dream is freedom.
+They do not tell you my only dream was freedom.

 Photo Credit: Landscape with the Fall of Icarus, Pieter Bruegel the Elder